As he read, I fell in love with the way you fall asleep: slowly, and then all at once. —John Green, The Fault in Our Stars

 See to it, brothers and sisters, that none of you has a sinful, unbelieving heart that turns away from the living God.
 (Hebrews 3:12)

-Who is at risk of turning away from God—believers or unbelievers?
+Who is at risk for turning away from God—believers or unbelievers?

 “Brothers and sisters” tells us the group being addressed is within the church community.
 The author knows the church is home to both those who take the plunge and those who only dabble.
 So to those hanging out at the edge, the author says, “Watch your heart.”
-If you aren’t in Christ, you’re at risk for heart-hardening.
+You’re at risk for heart-hardening.

 The heart is described with two adjectives in this passage, sinful and unbelieving:

-- The word sinful means “malicious, wicked, and evil.”
+- The word sinful means “malicious.”
 It’s the kind of evil that corrupts anyone around you.